bbauska/W3Cx-3of5/README.md

 <h4>Example #2: display metadata of multiple files, use a filter on the file type</h4>

-This example is a bit more complicated, as it will display details about all files selected (not only the first) and allows only images to be selected, using the accept attribute of the input field: <input type="file" accept="image/*".../>.
+This example is a bit more complicated, as it will display details about all files selected (not only the first) and allows only images to be selected, using the accept attribute of the input field: &lt;input type="file" accept="image/*".../>.

 <a href="https://jsbin.com/deboja/edit?html,output">Example on JSBin</a>, or try it in your browser: click on the button, and select multiple image files.
 Notice that in the file selector, files that are not images will be greyed and non selectable.